NickMcConnell/AngbandPlus/readme.txt

 There are some ascii "on line help" files in the "lib/help" directory.

-See the Official Angband Home Page "http://thangorodrim.angband.org/" for a list (mostly complete) of what has changed in each recent version.
+See the Official Angband Home Page "http://www.thangorodrim.net/" for a list (mostly complete) of what has changed in each recent version.

-See the various Angband ftp sites (including "export.andrew.cmu.edu" and "ftp.cis.ksu.edu") for the latest files, patches, and executables.
+See the various Angband ftp sites (including "clockwork.dementia.org" and "ftp.cis.ksu.edu") for the latest files, patches, and executables.

-Contact Robert Ruehlmann < rr9@angband.org > to report any bugs or to make any suggestions.
-Use the newsgroup "rec.games.roguelike.angband" to ask any general questions about the game, including compilation questions.
+Contact Robert Ruehlmann < rr9@thangorodrim.net > to report bugs.
+Use the newsgroup "rec.games.roguelike.angband" to ask general questions about the game, including compilation questions.

 This version of Angband will run on Macintosh, Windows, Unix (X11/Curses), Linux (X11/Curses), Acorn, Amiga, various DOS machines, and many others...